EPL: Festive hangover for Chelsea, Man City and Man United

-Top three clubs drop valuable points on a day of draws in the EPL; Arsenal beat West Ham 2-1
+Top three clubs in the English Premier League drop valuable points on a day of draws during their respective clashes; Arsenal beat West Ham 2-1

 London: Leaders Chelsea and second-place Manchester City both succumbed to post-Christmas hangovers yesterday as they dropped points in the Premier League title race.
 Chelsea drew 1-1 at Southampton, presenting City with a chance to close to within a point of the summit, but the champions fluffed their lines by blowing a 2-0 lead to draw 2-2 at home to second-bottom Burnley.

 Chelsea's Belgian midfielder Eden Hazard (centre) reacts at full-time after their match against Southampton ended in a 1-1 draw at the St Mary's Stadium in Southampton yesterday.
 Pic/AFP.

 The results preserved the status quo at the summit, where Chelsea lead City by three points ahead of the New Year’s Day programme.